Sylvia’s heart was beating even faster than before. Afraid that he would hear it, she steeled herself and curtsied. “Hello,” She replied.

 Not only will he remain a liar and a coward in her eyes, now he was also a crass idiot.

-The three girls started walking away from the stage as their guards followed behind.
+The three girls walked away from the stage and their guards followed behind.

 The day was well past the afternoon.

-An old Knight wearing plated armor decorated with a helmet and sword on the breastplate was walking through the event grounds, making his way towards the second stage.
+An old Knight wearing plated armor decorated with a helmet and sword on his breastplate was walking through the event grounds, making his way toward the second stage.

-He was working in tandem with a few others in charge of organizing today’s security, but had left the position to his son for the time being.
+He was working in tandem with a few others in charge of organizing the day’s security, but had left the position to his son for the time being.

 As the old Knight approached the stage, an extensive wall of people impeded his path.
 The stage had garnered quite the audience, and he could do nothing but watch from afar.